 |Final Review||29 Aug 2021|

 If you set up your personalized study plan,

 the deadlines will get adjusted.

-CFA Exam Study Plan: Current Week View You will be asked to focus on your current week of studying.
-Each week you will find some useful practice tools & compact study materials.
+CFA Exam Study Planner: STUDY View You will be asked to focus on your current week of studying.
+You will know what to study (left-hand menu) and how much to study (benchmark study times).
 At the end of the week, your hard work will be evaluated (hit the SUM UP button).